f0t0n/clj-signit/README.md

 # clj-signit

-A Clojure library designed to ... well, that part is up to you.
+A helper-library ported from
+[its python version](https://github.com/f0t0n/signit) designed to create and verify HMAC (HMAC-SHA256 by default) signatures that could be used to sign requests to the APIs.

 ## Usage